top of page

 You are the one who drives.
 You are the one tasked with getting your clients to their destination, where they have chosen to arrive.
 In the

-Soft Attention, a Tool for Rewriting
+Soft Attention, a tool for rewriting

 When writing, the first draft is often a moment of freedom where we let go, ideas flow, and the story takes shape.
 We may go in all directio